 14. How Will You Engage the Students in Class?

 The interviewer wants to understand your teaching method, which actively engages the learners.

 Tip #2: Share the ways to build a relationship with students

 I have studied the children throughout my teaching career and realized they actively participate in class when involved.
 Therefore, I conduct several group discussions to discuss a specific concept after allowing them to share what they have learned in the debate.
 I also ask open-ended questions to express their answers and advocate for inquiry and discovery freely.
 This ensures the kids think critically about an idea and, in the end, learn a thing or two.

-15. What Are Your Strength and Weaknesses?
+15. What Are Your Strengths and Weaknesses?